ko1nksm/shdotenv/README.md

 # shdotenv

-dotenv support for shell scripts and POSIX-compliant `.env` syntax specification.
+dotenv support for shell and POSIX-compliant `.env` syntax specification.

 ## The goals of this project

 1. Provide a library that can safely load .env file from shell scripts
 2. Provide language-independent CLI utilities
-3. Define POSIX shell script compatible .env syntax specification
+3. Define POSIX shell compatible .env syntax specification
 4. Support for .env syntax dialects for interoperation

 ## Requirements